-(1) The Pricing Authority CEO may resign his or her appointment by giving the Pricing Authority a written resignation.

-- (2) The resignation takes effect on the day it is received by the Pricing Authority or, if a later day is specified in the resignation, on that later day. - (3) If the Pricing Authority CEO resigns, the Pricing Authority must notify the Minister of the resignation.
+- (1) The Pricing Authority CEO may resign his or her appointment by giving the Pricing Authority a written resignation. - (2) The resignation takes effect on the day it is received by the Pricing Authority or, if a later day is specified in the resignation, on that later day. - (3) If the Pricing Authority CEO resigns, the Pricing Authority must notify the Minister of the resignation.

-- (1) The Pricing Authority may terminate the appointment of the Pricing Authority CEO for misbehaviour or physical or mental incapacity. - (2) The Pricing Authority may terminate the appointment of the Pricing Authority CEO if the Pricing Authority is satisfied that the Pricing Authority CEO's performance has been unsatisfactory. - (3) The Pricing Authority must terminate the appointment of the Pricing Authority CEO if: - (a) the Pricing Authority CEO: - (i) becomes bankrupt; or - (ii) applies to take the benefit of any law for the relief of bankrupt or insolvent debtors; or - (iii) compounds with his or her creditors; or - (iv) makes an assignment of his or her remuneration for the benefit of his or her creditors; or - (b) the Pricing Authority CEO is absent, except on leave of absence, for 14 consecutive days or for 28 days in any 12 months; or - (d) the Pricing Authority CEO engages, except with the approval of the Pricing Authority, in paid employment outside the duties of his or her office (see section 166). - Note: The appointment of the Pricing Authority CEO may also be terminated under section 30 of the Public Governance, Performance and Accountability Act 2013 (which deals with terminating the appointment of an accountable authority, or a member of an accountable authority, for contravening general duties of officials).
+- (1) The Pricing Authority may terminate the appointment of the Pricing Authority CEO for misbehaviour or physical or mental incapacity. - (2) The Pricing Authority may terminate the appointment of the Pricing Authority CEO if the Pricing Authority is satisfied that the Pricing Authority CEO's performance has been unsatisfactory. - (3) The Pricing Authority must terminate the appointment of the Pricing Authority CEO if: - (a) the Pricing Authority CEO: - (i) becomes bankrupt; or - (ii) applies to take the benefit of any law for the relief of bankrupt or insolvent debtors; or - (iii) compounds with his or her creditors; or

-(4) Before terminating the appointment of the Pricing Authority CEO, the Pricing Authority must consult the Minister.
+- (iv) makes an assignment of his or her remuneration for the benefit of his or her creditors; or - (b) the Pricing Authority CEO is absent, except on leave of absence, for 14 consecutive days or for 28 days in any 12 months; or - (c) the Pricing Authority CEO fails, without reasonable excuse, to comply with section 169; or - (d) the Pricing Authority CEO engages, except with the approval of the Pricing Authority, in paid employment outside the duties of his or her office (see section 166). - (4) Before terminating the appointment of the Pricing Authority CEO, the Pricing Authority must consult the Minister.